-Tariffs will increase the cost of construction materials and products specified by interior designers.
-Consequently, concessions throughout the design and construction processes will need to be made to keep projects on budget and to ensure a positive return on investment for the building and/or interior spaces.
+The additional ad valorem duty of up to 25 percent on products from China will increase the cost of construction materials and products specified by interior designers.
+Per NBC News, ""...[there has been] a price increase of at least 15 percent with anything that involves steel,'...The increased price of nails, screws, metal framing, and reinforcement rods now get passed on to... commercial clients, driving up project costs by hundreds of thousands of dollars."
+Consequently, concessions throughout the design and construction processes will need to be made to keep projects on budget and to ensure a positive return on investment for the owner.
 These concessions will either come in the form of reduced fees for work (corporate real estate, architecture and design, contractors, labor, etc.) or the use of inferior materials.
-The Docket Annex has the potential to negatively impact hundreds, if not thousands, of construction materials and products putting a \$49 billion dollar industry at risk.
+The Docket Annex has the potential to negatively impact hundreds, if not thousands, of construction materials and products putting a \$49 billion dollar industry at economic risk.

 Moreover, the furniture industry, which is irrefutably linked to the business and practice of interior design, could suffer as a result of this policy due to the tariffs' effects on China-sourced furniture and components/parts.
 Per the Business and Institutional Furniture Manufacturer's Association, "62,000 U.S. workers are involved in the manufacturing of commercial furniture and over 1,200 commercial furniture establishments (with nearly \$3 billion in payroll annually) serve both the domestic and international demand for the industry's products.
 Thousands of U.S. based jobs involved in producing commercial furniture exported to other countries will be at risk."
-Any downturn in furniture manufacturing will surely harm interior designers' businesses, our partners in industry, and the clients our members represent.
+Any downturn in furniture manufacturing will surely harm interior designers' businesses, our partners in industry, and the consumers our members represent.

-Therefore, for these reasons and many more, the American Society of Interior Designers opposes Docket ID: USTR-2018-0026.
+Therefore, the American Society of Interior Designers opposes Docket ID: USTR-2019-0004.

-Thank you for the opportunity to submit these comments in opposition to Docket ID: USTR-2018-0026.
-The American Society of Interior Designers is honored to partner with the U.S. Trade Representative's Office on issues impacting the business of design and construction of our interior spaces.
+Thank you for the opportunity to submit these comments in opposition to Docket ID: USTR-2019-0004.
+The American Society of Interior Designers is honored to partner with the U.S. Trade Representative's Office on issues impacting the business of design and construction of America's interior spaces.